-Text tool
+Text too

-1. Select the Text tool from the Standard toolbar.
+- 1. Select the Text tool from the Standard toolbar. - 2.
+Drag a box in the location where you want to place the text box.

-format text.
+The text box appears with hollow selection handles indicating you can enter and format text.
 See Chapter 12, "Designing with Text."